Character + Conflict

 When I was considering Character and Goal plus the Obstacles that come between them (C+O+G), I pictured it as a level of Super Mario Bros.
 3.

 You start the game on level 1, world 1, as mini Mario, with no context, immediately in the action.
-Little Mario’s first goal is survival, which you’ll figure out as soon as you accidentally run into a Goomba (the brown mushroom guys with legs and angry eyebrows) or a Koopa Troopa (the turtles) and end up falling to your death.
+Little Mario’s first goal is survival, which you’ll figure out as soon as you accidentally run into a Goomba (the brown mushroom guys with legs and angry eyebrows) or a Koopa Troopa (the turtle dudes) and end up falling to your death.

 Already you have a story.
 A sympathetic character (hopefully, otherwise you wouldn’t be playing), plus a goal, plus obstacles.
-Mario, buddy.
-Survive!
+Mario, buddy, survive!
 Stay away from the Goombas, the Koopa Troopas!
 Dodge the fire-spitting Piranha Plants!
 Jump over the chasms of doom!

-If you survive to the end of the level, you jump at the card at the end, and if you time it just right, you’ll get a star!
+If you survive to the end of the level, you jump at the card at the end, and if you time it just right, you’ll. get. a. star.